 In addition, use caution when creating custom rule schedules to ensure that the specified interval + additional look-back time is greater than your deployment’s ingestion pipeline delay.

-You can eliminate the risk of missed alerts due to ingestion pipeline delay by specifying the
+You can reduce the number of missed alerts due to ingestion pipeline delay by specifying the